Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 This is a question I don't have an answer for, and I've yet to receive a satisfactory answer to from either Fastly or the dev community.

-My own opinion on this is that if my origin is unable to serve a `200 OK` response after something like an 1hr of trying via `stale_while_revalidate` then something must be seriously wrong with my origin and so maybe that's the appropriate indicator for what value I should give to it in comparison to the value I would set for `stale_if_error` (which would be the longest value possible).
+My own opinion on this is that if my origin is unable to serve a `200 OK` response after 1hr of trying via `stale_while_revalidate` then something must be seriously wrong with my origin and so maybe that's the appropriate indicator for what value I should give to it in comparison to the value I would set for `stale_if_error` (which would be the longest value possible).

 It feels like setting _both_ `stale_while_revalidate` and `stale_if_error` is kind of like 'cargo culting' (i.e. doing something because it's always been done and so people presume it's the correct way), but at the same time I would hate to find myself in a situation where there _was_ a subtle difference between the two which had a very niche scenario that broke my user's experience because I neglected to set both stale configurations.